sbesson/ome-release/README.md

 - [Ice](http://downloads.openmicroscopy.org/ice).

-Prior to the downloads page generation, the artifacts for the corresponding release must have been copied under the root folder of the downloads page published at `http://downloads.microscroscopy.org`.
+Prior to the downloads page generation, the artifacts for the corresponding release must have been copied to the root folder of the downloads page published at `http://downloads.microscroscopy.org`.

 Several environment variables can be configured for the downloads page